 - The blood was stored improperly, or there were inadequate levels of anticoagulants and preservatives in the vial.

-If the criminal defense lawyer can show prosecutors that the state’s evidence is too weak to prevail at trial, prosecutors will be much more amenable to negotiating down the criminal charges to something lesser or even dismissing the case outright.11
+If we can show prosecutors that the state’s evidence is too weak to prevail at trial, prosecutors may agree to reduce the criminal charges or even dismiss the case outright.11

 See our related articles, Can police do a forced blood draw in a Nevada DUI arrest?, field sobriety tests and sealing criminal records for DUI offenses.